telerik/blazor-docs/components/dropdownbutton/appearance.md

 ## Rounded

-The `Rounded` parameter affects the DropDownButton `border-radius` CSS styles.
+The `Rounded` parameter affects the `border-radius` CSS styles of the DropDownButton's primary button.
 To set the parameter value, use the `string` members of the static class `ThemeConstants.DropDownButton.Rounded`.

 | `Rounded` Class Member | String Value |
 | --- | --- |